 Yes, knowing either Persian or Arabic definitely helps with learning the other!
 It’s not a huge advantage — it’s mostly a vague sense of familiarity with some words.

 In this case, I’d liken the similarity more to knowing English if learning German (not the other way around, because Germans I meet seem to all already know English, bless their highly educated souls).

 Take a phrase like “Can you give me a glass of water please?” or “I live in the big white house”.
 Those become “Kannst du mir ein Glas Wasser geben bitte?” and “Ich wohne in dem großen weißen Haus”.
 Even though the languages are totally different, there are similar things that make one reminiscent of the other, if vaguely.

 Between Persian and Arabic the differences are similar — a lot is reminiscent, even though it’s different and used differently.

-The main ways it helps to know either Persian or Arabic to learn Arabic or Farsi are
+The main ways it helps to know either Persian or Arabic to learn Arabic or Persian are

-- Knowing Persian or Arabic and learning the other gives you a jump start on reading/writing, as Farsi and Arabic alphabets are mostly the same.
-The first obstacle to learning either Arabic or Farsi is the alphabet.
+- Knowing Persian or Arabic and learning the other gives you a jump start on reading/writing, as Persian and Arabic alphabets are mostly the same.
+The first obstacle to learning either Arabic or Persian is the alphabet.
 It’s a new character set, with different rules (no short vowels!) and written right-to-left.
 If you know one, once you learn the pronunciation differences (and the extra letters, if going from Arabic to Persian), you’re done.